Stebi000/FEND-FeedReader/README.md

 For this project udacity provided a web-based application that reads RSS feeds.
 This project's purpose is to build testing suites with Jasmine to check one by one the main functionalities of the feed reader.

+## Installation

+You can clone this repository or download it as a .zip file, then simply open the `index.html` file to open the RSS reader and check the test results on the page bottom.

 ## Tests Included

 The tests included are the following (All the functions tests are located in: ``` jasmine/spec/feedreader.js ```):